 CMA cares about its local community.
 It’s a vital part of who we are.
 As such, the firm has dedicated more than 3,000 hours to its community, over the past three decades, through volunteering, fundraising and offering pro bono services.
-During Thanksgiving every year, CMA collects canned and boxed goods for a local organization that helps the homeless in Central New Jersey.
+Throughout the year, especially during the holidays, CMA partners with local organizations to help bring awareness to their cause through our integrated solutions.

 The key to any successful content marketing campaign is having an active blog, with high-quality content.

 Some of the advantages of having a blog include: